1. Six Clerks Insurance Services Limited

 1.3 We act as a managing general agent of an insurer to write, on their behalf, professional indemnity insurance for solicitor law firms.
 Your insurance will be underwritten by that insurer.

-1.4 Six Clerks trades under the name Chancery Pii.
+1.4 Six Clerks has a licence to trade under the name Chancery Pii.

 2. This TOBA and Six Clerks’ limitation of liability